Fourth branch of instability of Stokes' wave and dependence of corresponding growth rate on nonlinearity

 \textit{Main Results. } Taking into account scaling~\eqref{large_gr_scaling} and the value of the growth rate for the first branch of instability $\lambda_{1,s_{last}}\simeq 8.99799$ for the steepest wave reported in~\cite{KLSD2023} with steepness $s_{last}=H/\Lambda=0.1410597062844507$, the closest one to the threshold of the fourth branch of instability $s_4=0.141062741$, one would expect the value of the growth rate for the first (the strongest) branch of instability $\lambda_{1,s_4}\approx \lambda_{1,s_{last}} \sqrt{(s_{max}-s_{last})(s_{max}-s_4)}\simeq 20$.
 In the Stokes' wave collection~\cite{PadePolesList} only two waves with steepness beyond $s_4$ are available: with $s_{new,1}=0.1410627532159434$ and $s_{new,2}=0.1410629773898305$.
 Corresponding estimation of the growth rates for the first branch of superharmonic instability are $\lambda_{1,s_{new,1}} \simeq 20.458$ and $\lambda_{1,s_{new,2}} \simeq 24.571$.
 As a result we have chosen a largest eigenvalues guess $\sigma=27.0$ for shift-invert algorithm.
 The limit on memory (RAM) on available computers was approximately 2 TiB = $2^{41}$ Bytes which resulted in close to maximum available value of number of harmonics on inhomogeneous grid $N=180224$ (we had to leave some reserve for operational system etc.).
 In order to check the stability of the obtained result with respect to resolution and also to estimate how many digits of accuracy we have, we used slightly smaller number of harmonics $N=163840$ as a test.
 Solution of the eigenvalue problem~\eqref{Arnoldi_modified} using Arnoldi algorithm to find 64 eigenvalues with largest in magnitudes was usually taking approximately 40 hours on a computational workstation with 48 cores ($2\times$ AMD EPYC\texttrademark 74F3 at 3.2GHz).
+We would like to note that although the number of harmonics 4 times larger than for the steepest wave in the previous paper~\cite{KLSD2023} (where the maximum amount of used memory was about 128 GiB), because we reconstruct the full matrix of linearized system~\eqref{RVeqn4lina}, the computation requires $16=4^2$ times more memory (2 TiB = 2048 GiB = $16\times128$ GiB).

 For both available Stokes' waves the residue of the equations~\eqref{Reqn4}-\eqref{Veqn4} was significantly higher than in previous work~\cite{KLSD2023}, on the level of $10^{-8}$ due to the limit on memory, resulting in limit on number of harmonics.
 Better accuracy is achievable using more advanced approach~\cite{DS2023} not requiring creation of the whole matrix for the shift-invert method, which would allow to increase $N$ dramatically.
 So current Letter can be considered as the first approach to the problem.
 Results for both waves $s_{new,1}$ and $s_{new,2}$ are presented in Table 1 and Table 2.
 The rule for selection of the eigenvalues was the requirement of real part to be at least few order of magnitude larger, than the imaginary one.
 Taking into account relatively high residue for the original equation we were expecting to have relatively large nonzero imaginary parts.
 Additional way to check the correctness of the choice was to observe whether the real part stays practically constant with change of resolution, which was always confirmed as one can see.